 $100 Enrollment Deposit

 The enrollment deposit is required to reserve your place in the entering class.
 Your deposit will be credited to your student account.
-For student entering in the fall semester, your deposit is due by May 1.
+For students entering in the fall semester, your deposit is due by May 1.
 If admitted after May 1, your deposit is due within 15 days.
 USM adheres to the candidates reply date: deposits are refundable upon receipt of a written request postmarked by May 1.
 For students entering the spring semester, your deposit is non-refundable after January 2.
 Learn more about paying your deposit online or by mail.

 If you are interested in applying for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 We encourage you to file the FAFSA electronically.
 To receive priority consideration for financial aid, applications for the fall semester must be filed electronically by February 15th.
 This will ensure that USM receives the federal data on time.
 Failure to file on time could affect your financial aid.
 Be sure to list USM's Federal School Code (009762) on the FAFSA to ensure delivery to us.
-Contact Financial Aid for more information.
+Contact Student Financial Services for more information.

 Orientation Program (includes academic advising and course registration)